avaucher/avaucher.github.io/cv.md

 ## Other

+* Member of the Science of Synthesis Early Career Advisory Board, 2022-present.
 * Member of the board of the Swiss Chemistry Olympiad, 2010-2018.
 * Member of the board of the Association of the Swiss Scientific Olympiads, 2015-2017.
 * Member of the Swiss Study Foundation, 2011-2018.